 There is no water bath cooking and the filling is an all-in-one mixture.
 I make the brownie using only one bowl (being very careful with my ingredient measuring!) and so it is quite light on equipment too.

-I went “wrong” by using a whole-nut peanut butter rather than an additive filled regular kind.
+I went “wrong” by using a whole-nut peanut butter rather than the additive filled regular kind.
 It turns out that they don’t sub each other terribly well!
 It made quite a difference to the flavour but I loved it!
-A cheaper, more traditional variety with more sugar and fat will probably result in a rather less delicate affair.
+A cheaper, more traditional variety of peanut butter with more sugar and fat will probably result in a rather less delicate affair.
 Also great!

 The brownie base is neither too dark nor too sweet and the sour cream layer on top (which is essentially optional) provides a tangy note.
 A very happy accident indeed!

 I adapted layers from various other cheesecakes like this Peanut Butter Cheesecake and London Cheesecake and added them to a layer of Nigella Brownies with added peanuts and milk chocolate.
 Winner winner!

 Make Chocolate Brownie Peanut Cheesecake into a Feast